-- R scripts are published in our journals to show new methods - Psychological Methods - Psychological Science - Journal of Research in Personality - R based data sets are now accompanying journal articles - The Journal of Research in Personality now accepts R code and data sets. - JRP special issue in R is coming this fall. - By sharing our code and data the field can increase the possibility of doing replicable science.
+- R is not just for statisticians, it is for all research oriented psychologists. - R scripts are published in psychology journals to show new methods: - Psychological Methods - Psychological Science - Journal of Research in Personality - R based data sets are now accompanying journal articles: - The Journal of Research in Personality now accepts R code and data sets. - JRP special issue in R is coming this fall. - By sharing our code and data the field can increase the possibility of doing replicable science.